志萍的三分田

 Chandler: See, the problem is, though, after the concert's over, no matter how great the show was, you

-girls are always looking for the comedian again, y'know?
-I mean, we're in the car, we're fighting traffic…
+girls are always looking for the comedian again, you know.
+I mean, we're in the car.
+We're fighting traffic

 concert ['kɔnsət]: a public performance of music 音乐会,演奏会

-yourself sitting at home, listening to that album alone.
+yourself sitting at home and listening to that album alone.

 different 要不然,否则